desmid/mview/README_unix.md

    In our example, you would add `/usr/local/mview-VERSION/bin` to the existing value of `PATH`, or replace any older MView path.

+#### How to set PATH

+The `PATH` environment variable is a list of `:` (colon) separated folders containing programs.
+When you type the name of a program at the command prompt, the system searches these folders, in order, until it finds the program and runs it (or complains if the program can't be found).

+Assume you are adding `/opt/bin` as the directory containing the newly installed mview script.
+On all systems the `PATH` environment variable would be extended by adding `/opt/bin` to the existing `PATH` value using colon delimiters as needed.
+You can prepend the new path (it will be searched first for commands), insert it somewhere in the middle, or append it at the back (it will be searched last).

+Most people are using `bash` or a related shell.
+The `PATH` environment variable is set globally for all users by the system.
+You can modify it for your account by editing or creating if necessary your `~/.bashrc` or `~/.profile` file.
+You might see a line like:

+      PATH="$HOME/bin:$PATH"

+so change it, in this example, to:

+      PATH="$HOME/bin:/opt/bin:$PATH"

+Here we've inserted it somewhere in the middle, after a path in the user's account, but before the system paths, and that will be the program search order.

+On all systems, once you've updated the `PATH` variable, login again and the `mview` command should be recognised, so that running:

+      mview -help

+prints the help message for the new version.

+Note: if you already have an older mview installed on the `PATH` and append the new location at the back of `PATH`, the older program will still be found first whenever you try to run mview, so be aware of that; you would need to delete the old version, or rearrange the `PATH` order.

+Finally, if you are root or can `sudo -i` with root privileges you can set `PATH` globally for all users, but details are system specific and you already know what to do anyway.

 ---